senbinyu/Computer_Vision_Literatures/1_lightweight_networks/2_model_speedup.md

 Refer to paper [A comprehensive survey on model compression and acceleration](https://link.springer.com/content/pdf/10.1007/s10462-020-09816-7.pdf)

-## 2. Model compression and speedup methods
+## 2. Model compression and speedup approaches
 Papers above have some overlapping areas, so in this section, I listed the survey into different categories.

+### 2.1 Parameter pruning and quantization